Philpott & Collins

 Eric Philpott & Charles Collins (1876-1931) originally worked as compositors for The Bulawayo Chronicle.

 Around 1902 they formed a partnership, taking ownership of an existing printing and stationery business, Case & Co.
 The business was located in the Main Avenue Buildings on the corner of 7th Avenue and Main St, Bulawayo.
-Between 1904 and 1905 they began to publish postcards.
+In July, 1902, they became one of the first Rhodesian publishers of picture postcards.

 From around 1906, they began to publish books.
 Some of their more famous books include The Bulawayo Cookery Book (1909), Rhodesian Rhymes (1909) More Rhodesian Rhymes (1913) and Bird’s Tales (1930).
 By 1908 they had re-located to the Brest Building in Abercorn St where they also sold curios.